maarten-k/realignment/README.md

 `comm -23 <(samtools view -x RG sample1_new.final-gatk.cram) <(samtools view -x RG sample1_old.final-gatk.cram )`

 This is done with an Hiseq 2500 sample and a Hiseq X sample.
 There were no changes found, except for some paths in the header of the file.
-This has no consequences on further analysis.
+This doesn't have any consequences for further analysis.

 # Optimisations: